-Helgesen, a Republican, was the representative for North Dakota's 1st congressional district from 1915 to 1919.
+Helgesen was the representative for North Dakota’s 1st congressional district and was a Republican.
+He served from 1915 to 1919.

 From Apr 1911 to Apr 1917, Helgesen missed 154 of 704 roll call votes, which is 21.9%.
 This is on par with the median of 25.3% among the lifetime records of representatives serving in Apr 1917.
 The chart below reports missed votes over time.

 |Dec 1913-Feb 1914||24||4||16.7%||42nd|

 The information on this page is originally sourced from a variety of materials, including: